kreekman/Ro-Macro/README.md

 This is currently in BETA, and it is not done.
 So there may be bugs.

 This macro uses Frame Fixing to record what the player does.
+Because of this, your FPS matters, and could change the speed of the replay.
+This may also trigger any anti-fly script put in place by the developper.
+This shouldn't be a big issue.
+More recording mode may be added in the future.

 # Instructions
 Coming soon!